Danut89/Danut89/README.md

 ## About Me

-Welcome to my corner of the internet! 🌍 I’m a **Software Developer** with a knack for turning coffee into code.
-Currently, I’m diving headfirst into a **Full Stack Development** diploma at Code Institute, where I’m mastering the art of both frontend and backend sorcery.
+Welcome to my corner of the internet! 🌍 I’m a **Software Developer**Currently, I’m diving headfirst into a **Full Stack Development** diploma at Code Institute, where I’m mastering the art of both frontend and backend sorcery.
 My true passion?
-Building complete, functional, and beautifully crafted websites from the ground up—because there’s nothing quite like bringing a whole web project to life!
+Building complete, functional, and beautifully crafted websites and applications from the ground up—because there’s nothing quite like bringing a whole web project to life!

-Feel free to [check out my portfolio](#) to see what I’ve been brewing lately!
+Feel free to [check out my portfolio](https://danut89.github.io/PersonalProject1/index.html) to see what I’ve been brewing lately!

 ## Skills